 Symbols for notes always start with a lower-case letter and end at the first space.
 The first letter is the note name (a-g).
 The rest of the characters can be in any order with only a few restrictions.
 The first digit defines the basic time value of the note: 9, 0, 2, 4, 8, 1, 3 or 6 respectively for double-whole, whole, half, quarter, eighth, sixteenth, thirty-second, and sixty-fourth notes.
 The second digit sets the octave (for reference, octave 4 runs from middle C to the B above).
-Certain letters may appear after the initial one: d for dot; dd for double dot; f, n, or s for flat, natural, or sharp (repeat the letter immediately for a double); u or 1, which force the stem direction of any un-beamed note; e or r to shift the notehead left or right by its own width; and a (for alone) which inhibits beaming for this note.
-A single accidental may be followed by i to suppress typesetting but still have the MIDI processor honor the accidental.
+Certain letters may appear after the initial one: d for dot; dd for double dot; f, n, or s for flat, natural, or sharp (repeat the letter immediately for a double); u or 1, which force the stem direction of any un-beamed note; e or r to shift the notehead left or right by its own width; and a (for alone) which inhibits beaming for this note (or, if the first note of an xtuplet, for the entire xtuplet).
+A single accidental may be followed by c to make it cautionary, i.e., surround it with parentheses.
+Alternatively, it may also be followed by i to suppress typesetting but still have the MIDI processor honor the accidental.
 Other characters allowed in note symbols are +, -, .(period), ,(comma), x, and several special characters following x, all to be described below.
 Between the first letter and the end or x if present, non-digits can be in any order with respect to each other and to the digits, with minor exceptions involving shifting dots and accidentals.